valentine9510/CPEN333_AmazonWareHouseProject/README.md

----
-layout: project
-title:  Amazoom Automated Warehouse
-date:   2021-10-19 23:00:00
-authors: [C. Antonio Sánchez, Ali Mousavifar]
-categories: [project, automated warehouse]
-published: true

----

 # Amazoom: Automated Warehouse Proposal

-For this course project, you will *design* and implement a *real-time simulation* of the system software that runs an automated warehouse.
-You are responsible for producing a [design document](https://en.wikipedia.org/wiki/Software_design_description) that describes the system architecture and information flow for your automated warehouse design, as well as a multi-process, multi-threaded simulation of the software to prove to Amazoom that your design is safe, efficient, and will satisfy all their needs.
+For this course project, We will *design* and implement a *real-time simulation* of the system software that runs an automated warehouse.
+Produce a [design document](https://en.wikipedia.org/wiki/Software_design_description) that describes the system architecture and information flow for your automated warehouse design, as well as a multi-process, multi-threaded simulation of the software to prove to Amazoom that your design is safe, efficient, and will satisfy all their needs.

-The project must be done in groups of 3-4.

 ## Introduction